brettjm/dogWhisperer/README.md

 ## Prerequisites

-create a file called "twVars.py" and enter the following info:
+Sign up for a free Twilio account and make a file called "twVars.py" in your main directory.
+Enter the following:

 ```
 ACCOUNT_SID   = '***'